Main Character In A Story Is Called

 8 min read

 The main character ina story is called the protagonist, and recognizing this central figure is the first step toward appreciating how narratives unfold.
-Still, in every tale—whether it is a classic novel, a modern film, or a folk legend—the protagonist drives the plot, shapes the theme, and creates the emotional core that keeps audiences invested.
+In every tale—whether it is a classic novel, a modern film, or a folk legend—the protagonist drives the plot, shapes the theme, and creates the emotional core that keeps audiences invested.
 This article explores the definition, functions, and development of the protagonist, offering clear guidance for students, writers, and curious readers who want to deepen their understanding of storytelling fundamentals.

 What Is the Protagonist?